alanjphillips/AccountServiceIO/README.md

 Scala, Http4s, Cats-Effect
++

-Basic Account level locking for updates using Cats-Effect Ref[IO] and Semaphore[IO]
+Basic Account level locking for updates using Cats-Effect Ref[IO] and Semaphore[IO] in AccountInMemoryDatabase +
+Kafka Consumer (FS2 + Apache Kafka Consumer)
+Kafka Publisher (IO Async + Apache Kafka Publisher)
++
+TODO NEXT Kafka Circe Serializers/Deserializers

 - The following links describe the API calls.
 Use a Rest client such as Postman on Chrome.